yuunin/yuunin.github.io/index.md

 **Games Currently Playing:**

 - [[PS4] Kingdom Hearts Birth by Sleep](KHBbS.html)
   The beginning of the first phase of KH, the "Dark Seeker Saga".
-Introduces 3 protagonists, Aqua, Terra, Ventus(who looks just like Roxas from KH2)
+Introduces 3 protagonists, Aqua, Terra, Ventus(who looks just like Roxas from KH2).
+This is where it all happened, and BbS offers a lot of information around Xehanort, the keyblade master and also the mastermind who is wanting the Kingdom Hearts himself.
+While I haven't searched about the stories and timeline(so don't fact check me), I haven't connected the dot from BbS to the birth of Sora and Riku.
+But I know there's a lot going on under the water.
+When I complete BbS, I'll write a post about it.
+But seriously, the one answer that everyone asked for when they first played BbS(again don't fact check me) is, why does Roxas and Ventus look alike.
+I mean they're literally twins.

   <details>
   <summary>Aqua</summary>